Tackling ergot contaminations from day one

 Contamination levels and effects

-Typical clinical symptoms of ergot poisoning are vasoconstriction, which may progress into gangrene, disruption of reproduction, abortion, neurotoxic signs including feed refusal, dizziness and convulsions, agalactia and adverse effects to the cardiovascular system.
-Normally these symptoms are associated with high contaminations, above regulations or recommendations limits.
+The effects of ergot toxicity vary among different livestock species.
+Poultry seems to tolerate higher dietary alkaloid concentrations compared to ruminants or swine (Thompson, 2016).
+Common clinical symptoms of ergot poisoning include vasoconstriction, which may progress to gangrene, disruption of reproduction, abortion, neurotoxic signs such as feed refusal, dizziness, convulsions, agalactia, and adverse effects on the cardiovascular system.
+Typically, these symptoms are associated with high contamination levels exceeding regulatory or recommended limits.

-Table 2.
-Recommended practical ergot alkaloid levels for various livestock species (Coufal-Majewski 2016).
+Table 2: Recommended practical ergot alkaloid levels for various livestock species (Coufal-Majewski, 2016)

 Your Agrimprove Expert